 - Heat 1 tbsp olive oil in the frying pan, over a medium heat.
 To make the little sausage meatballs, you'll be squeezing the sausage meat out of the skins - you should get 4 mini meatballs from each chipolata.
 No shaping is needed (unless you really want to :D), just gently pinch and squeeze a quarter of the sausage meat out and into the pan.
 Once you have done this with all the sausages cook them for 10 minutes, stirring regularly, until they are lightly browned on the outside cooked through.

-- Add the plateful of veg and onions back into the pan with the sausages, along with the passata, olives and some salt and pepper.
+- Add the plateful of veg and onions back into the pan with the sausages, along with the passata, smoked paprika, olives and some salt and pepper.
 Stir well to combine all the ingredients into the sauce.